 Attorney Bien has devoted his career to protecting the civil rights of incarcerated individuals, particularly those with mental illness and other disabilities.
 This includes his successful advocacy (with his wife, Jane Kahn ’77) on behalf of a class of incarcerated individuals in California prisons.
 That case resulted in the Supreme Court ordering a reduction of the California prison system which it found to be violating inmate’s constitutional rights.

 Brandeis University Press and the Brandeis Legal Studies Department at Brandeis University are pleased to announce a new book series — the Brandeis Series in Law and Society.
 This series is edited by Rosalind Kabrhel, JD, and Daniel Breen, JD, and will publish books that take an interdisciplinary approach to the law with a view to towards shedding light on the variety of ways in which legal rules and the institutions that enforce them affect our lives.
 On Oct.
 12t, we celebrated the launch of the book series by having a conversation with the author Jan Nisbet and the co-founder of the Autistic Self Advocacy Network Ari Ne'eman.

 April 15, 2021

-On Thursday, April 15th at 6PM ET, the Legal Studies department held a webinar discussion with Lawrence Bartley and Donald Washington, Jr. two journalists at The Marshall Project— a nonpartisan, nonprofit online news organization that focuses on creating and sustaining a sense of national urgency about the U.S. criminal justice system.
+On April 15, the Legal Studies department held a webinar discussion with Lawrence Bartley and Donald Washington, Jr. two journalists at The Marshall Project — a nonpartisan, nonprofit online news organization that focuses on creating and sustaining a sense of national urgency about the U.S. criminal justice system.
 They discussed their efforts to inform and empower incarcerated individuals by involving them in the production and dissemination of news inside the prison walls.
 They also shared their personal paths from incarceration to the newsroom.